petersulyok/smfc/README.md

 The fan controllers implement the following strategies to avoid/minimize the unnecessary change of fan rotation speed:

  1. When the fan rotational speed is changed, it always applies a delay time (defined in `[IPMI] fan_level_delay=` configuration parameter) to let the fan implement the physical change.
  2. There is a sensitivity threshold parameter (`sensitivity=`) in the fan controller configuration.
 While the temperature change is below this value, the fan controller does not react.
  3. The configuration parameter `polling=` defines the frequency of the temperature reading.
 The bigger polling time, the lower frequency of the fan speed change.
+ 4. The `smoothing=` parameter enables a moving average window for temperature readings.
+When set to a value greater than 1, the fan controller averages the last N temperature readings before making fan level decisions.
+This reduces fan speed oscillation caused by brief temperature spikes.
+For example, `smoothing=4` averages the last 4 readings.
+Set to 1 (default) to disable smoothing.

 ### 3. Standby guard
 For the HD fan controller, an additional optional feature was implemented, called *Standby guard*, with the following assumptions: